COUNTRY PROFILE

 • Processed Meat, Seafood and Alternatives to Meat

-Euromonitor reports that cooperatives (Co-ops) are the most important grocery retail format in Kuwait and all these stores are owned and operated by the Kuwaiti government, offering the full range of essential grocery items at prices that are subsidized and controlled by an official government agency.
-Given the strong business model and very robust structure that has been designed for co-op grocery retailers involving numerous key commercial partners and virtually all the most important suppliers of grocery items in the country, it is unlikely that co-ops will face any serious competition in the retailing of groceries, essential household items and a range of other consumer goods.
+Euromonitor reports that cooperatives (co-ops) are the most important grocery retail format in Kuwait, and all of these stores are owned and operated by the Kuwaiti government, offering the full range of essential grocery items at prices that are subsidized and controlled by an official government agency.

-Furthermore, the fact that many Kuwaiti residents are very familiar with major international retail brands from their home countries and travels around the world make the country particularly attractive option for global retailers looking to expand the Middle East.
-Indeed, the number of foreign citizens among the 2023 population is expected to continue increasing significantly, rising to 3.5 million by 2040, some 69% of the country’s projected total population.
-Therefore, there will be significant increases in demand for a wide range of products and services within the grocery retailing sphere.
+Furthermore, the fact that many Kuwaiti residents are very familiar with major international retail brands from their home countries and travels around the world make the country a particularly attractive option for global retailers looking to expand the Middle East.

 Foodservice Sector